amarpan/how-to-install-and-configure-zshell/README.md

 {{< /note >}}

 ## Change Zsh Theme
 By default, the theme is set to `robbyrussell`.
-However, this is rather plain and there are over 100+ pre-bundled themes with a wide assortment of colors and styles to choose from.
+However, this is rather plain and there are over 100+ included themes with a wide assortment of colors and styles to choose from.

 For example, here are 3 uniquely different themes to choose from: